utkarsh1810/Web-Chatting/README.md

 ## Description

-Initial stage of the react-app.
+Initial stage of our react-app.
 Contains bootstrap files , you can install "npm install react-bootstrap bootstrap" and than add index.js "import 'bootstrap/dist/css/bootstrap.min.css';".